Complexity limits your organization’s potential

 Maintaining declarative structures that avoid the need for reasoning about imperative control flows

 By pulling out the state and domain, the remaining code is simple.
 Developers can focus on writing code to implement business logic, pure functional calculations and derivations, with resulting actions that automate the execution of business processes.

 As software complexity is tamed, productivity soars.

-We’ve been building systems on AWS since early 2014, over that time we’ve accumulated first-hand knowledge and expertise of managing and automating AWS infrastructure.
+We’ve been building systems on AWS since early 2014, over that time we’ve accumulated first-hand knowledge and expertise of managing and automating AWS infrastructure through code.

 Our AWS systems have been successfully audited for PCI DSS compliance and won praise for their operational stability, information security and regulatory compliance.
 We have experience in meeting GDPR requirements and protecting data privacy.